Push ups are the one exercise that strikes fear into the hearts of women.

 Maybe it’s because we were taught as children that we were supposed to do “girly” push ups from our knees while the stronger boys did “regular” push ups.

 It’s true, push ups are hard, but that’s what makes them so great.
 So whatever excuse you’re using to avoid trying them – drop it!
+Anyone can do push ups, you just need a push up workout plan to get you going in the right direction.
+This 30 day push up challenge will not only help out gym rats, but it will also be a guide on how to do push ups for beginners.

 Push ups are the ideal bodyweight exercise that can be done anytime, anywhere.
 Adding them to your routine will make you stronger and more sculpted.
 Push ups tone not just your chest muscles, but also your shoulders, triceps, and abs.

-If you want to scratch push ups off your badass bucket list, get started on the 30-day push up challenge today!
+If you want to scratch push ups off your badass bucket list, get started on the 30 day push up challenge today!

 Push Up Workouts for Women that Work